pmq20/node-packer/node/doc/api/crypto.md

 added: v0.1.94
 -->

+* Extends: {stream.Transform}

-The `Hmac` Class is a utility for creating cryptographic HMAC digests.
+The `Hmac` class is a utility for creating cryptographic HMAC digests.
 It can be used in one of two ways:

 - As a [stream][] that is both readable and writable, where data is written